Tag Archives: Geoff Campion

 In this episode the story transitions back to the characters from the toy line as Riley and the professor are beamed aboard the Air Carrier Justice where they watch the unfolding drama alongside Ring Commander Vector.
 As much as I enjoyed the comic’s original creations Riley and Runtz I never felt disappointed with the way the story changed its focus here.
 It was just the natural way for it to go when Riley’s situation was resolved.
 It’s a fast-paced story but it’s full of character and each issue brings another layer to the plot.
 It feels masterfully planned out, so kudos to Angus for doing such an amazing job with his first story for a brand new franchise.

 As a kid I loved the scenes on the ground just as much as the air combat that was at the heart of it all.
 While they could be shot down, which we’ve seen plenty of in fact, there’s a feeling of invulnerability in the air and a vulnerability when they’re on their feet.
-Here it adds suspense as Joe lies unconscious, helpless as Blackjack does his cool vertical takeoff with the doomsday device, after confirming the ambush worked perfectly because he can radio control his bird on the ground.
+Here it adds suspense as Joe lies unconscious, helpless as Blackjack does his cool vertical takeoff with the doomsday device, after confirming the ambush worked perfectly because he can radio-control his bird.
 A nice little piece of information from the toys there.

 (I have to admit I’ve always found the way Harrier jets take off and land just amazing to watch too.)